nimiq/core-rs-albatross/nano-sync/README.md

 * An intermediate state commitment.
 If the initial state is _0_ and the final state is _N_, then the intermediate state should be _N-1_.
 * The genesis flag.
-This is a boolean flag that is meant to indicate if a given instance of the merger circuit is verifying the genesis block.
-Note that if we are verifying the genesis block, then this is the first Merger circuit in the SNARK chain and there is no Merger Wrapper proof to verify.
-If this flag is set to true then the circuit will not verify the SNARK proof for the Merger Wrapper but it will enforce that the initial state and the intermediate state must be equal.
+This is a boolean flag that is meant to indicate if a given instance of the merger circuit is verifying the fist epoch.
+Note that if we are verifying the first epoch, then this is the first Merger circuit in the SNARK chain and there is no Merger Wrapper proof to verify.
+If this flag is set to true then the circuit will not verify the SNARK proof for the Merger Wrapper, but it will enforce that the initial state and the intermediate state must be equal.
 If the flag is set to false then the reverse will happen.

 The following image shows the details of the merger circuit:
 ![Merger Circuit](images/merger_circuit.png)

 ## License

-Licensed under either of
+Licensed under either of:
  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)
 at your option.

 ### Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.